 Inverter Connected Generation is normally energy supplied by photovoltaic sources, fuel cells, or other energy supply, which requires a conversion from DC to AC to connect to the Xcel Energy transmission system.
 These systems must adhere to the standards for harmonics, flicker, and voltage.
 The protection and design for Photovoltaic Systems must meet IEEE Standards C37.90, C37.90.2, C37.90.3 and ANSI/IEEE Standard 519, ANSI/IEEE Standard 929 and the NEC.
-A good companion book to the NEC is the "Photovoltaic Power Systems and National Electric Code" booklet.
-This booklet is published by the Photovoltaic Design Assistance Center.
+A good companion book to the NEC is the "Photovoltaic Design Assistance Center.
 Another booklet, "Interim Qualification Tests and Procedures for Terrestrial Photovoltaic Thin-Film Flat-Plate Modules" (ANSI/IEEE 928), is also available from the Photovoltaic Design Assistance Center.